Table of Contents

-- Reduces the need for written documentation: SRT technology can be used as a tool for communication between health care providers and patients.
-SRT allows patients and their families to communicate clearly face-to-face with healthcare providers.
+- Reduces the need for written documentation: SRT can be used as a tool for communication between healthcare providers and patients.
+It enables patients and their families to communicate clearly face-to-face with healthcare providers.
 Patients who have difficulty using their hands due to illness or injury and cannot send mails or messages to their healthcare provider can use SRT to communicate instead.
 Other patients may have problems reading or understanding prescriptions and other information presented to them on paper.
 Voice recognition makes communication easier for these patients.

 - Captures the patient’s voice: Voice data can provide valuable, valid and reliable evidence about how the patient is doing.
 Voice notes captured during consultations is an important source of voice data in healthcare.
 These recordings of patient voice in healthcare can be organized and used for future medical references, or to know the reasons behind positive and negative feedback.
 According to a Forbes article published last year, “The patient’s voice will become a source of data not altogether different than blood pressure, temperature and other vital signs”.

-- Documentation: Voice recognition has transformed the way clinical documentation is created.
-Physicians just need to dictate their notes and the system will record and convert the spoken words into text.
-Let’s look into this in more detail.
+- Documentation: Voice recognition technology for medical documentation has transformed the way clinical notes are created.
+Physicians simply dictate their notes, and the system records and converts spoken words into text.

 Voice Recognition and Medical Documentation